yousty/message_bus/README.md

 A `:clear_every` option is also supported, which limits backlog trimming frequency to the specified number of publications.
 If you set `clear_every: 100`, the backlog will only be cleared every 100 publications.
 This can improve performance in cases where exact backlog length limiting is not required.

-### PostgreSQL
+### ActiveRecord

-message_bus also supports ActiveRecord as a backend, and can be configured like so:
+message_bus also supports ActiveRecord as a backend.
+PostgreSQL database is used a database for ActiveRecord.
+It can be configured like so:

 ```ruby
 MessageBus.configure(backend: :active_record, pubsub_redis_url: 'redis://localhost:6379/1')